MOST FREQUENTLY ASKED QUESTIONS

 Rebirth Rice doesn't fumigate with inorganic chemicals (industry standard).

-Instead we have chosen to vacuum pack our products: vastly reducing oxygen level which not only inhibits insect infestation and microorganism growth, but also preserves fragrance and extends shelf life.
+Instead our products are vacuum packed: vastly reducing oxygen level which not only inhibits insect infestation and microorganism growth, but also preserves fragrance and extends shelf life.

 That we don't chemically fumigate is reported on the phytosanitary certificate, issued by the Thai Department of Agriculture (and exchanged with the USDA APHIS in order to enter the US).
 Contact us anytime to get a copy of the certificate for the batch you got your rice from (mention the date you bought our rice and we track down the according certificate).